 With the current lawlessness in the country, Americans are buying guns in record numbers.
 In June alone the FBI recorded 3.9 million NICS checks.
 The NICS checks are the background checks run when you purchase a firearm through an FFL.
 For perspective, the 3.9 million NICS checks in June accounted for the most in any month since the system was implemented.
 So far through the first six months of 2020, we are at 19 million checks.
 The highest number of checks in a year was 28 million in 2019.

-Sure not all of these checks mean a gun was purchased, but it is safe to say a large number of guns are being sold.
+Sure, not all these checks mean a gun was purchased, but it is safe to say many guns are being sold.
 Many of these gun buyers are first-time gun owners.
 Because of that, we thought it would be important to provide some basic things every first-time gun owners should do.

 2- Determine how you will store the gun.
 How you store the gun will be dictated by your circumstances.
 Do you live alone or have kids?
 Do you have someone who has a mental illness or is a felon living in your home?
 How is your house configured and where would be the best place to store the gun?
 Do you want it for quick access, or are you content with it not being accessible in an emergency?
 I’m sure you get the point.